cahnory/pnpm-monorepo/README.md

 ```

 This could happen because an event such as a branch change, stash application, pull, or repository reset has occurred or if you're making modification to source files without runing the dev script.

-### 5.3.
-Packages types are not updated

-If you're facing difficulties with the types of a package in the monorepo not updating as expected, it's likely because the package is not referenced in the tsconfig.base.ts file.
-To resolve this issue, refer to the [Adding a New Lib](#22-adding-a-new-lib) section of this README, which outlines the necessary steps to add a new package to the monorepo.